 Teach in a language school in Russia where education is a respected field.
-If you are a new or experienced ESL teacher, look for jobs in Moscow, St. Petersburg , Sochi, Kazan, or Samara.
-Each of these cities offer a wide variety of opportunities depending on your interests.
+If you are a new or experienced ESL teacher, look for jobs in Moscow, St. Petersburg, Sochi, Kazan, or Samara.
+Peak hiring season is in September and January, although some schools will hire throughout the year.
+Each of these cities offers a wide variety of opportunities depending on your interests.
 Some cities, like Moscow and St. Petersburg, are more intellectual in nature, offering access to museums, ancient architecture and a diverse music scene.
-Samara is much closer to nature, where locals go to ski and enjoy the outdoors.
+Samara is much closer to nature, where locals go skiing and enjoy the outdoors.
 Read more

 The Golden Ring is home to Russia’s oldest and most precious monuments.
 This ring of ancient towns has played a very important role in the creation of the Russian Orthodox Church, and preserves the memory of the most significant events in Russian history.